 Klarna has come under scrutiny for potentially making borrowing too easy for the financially vulnerable.
 More recently, we’ve seen a wave of startups that are more explicitly focused on meeting consumers and small business owners where they are.

-For instance, CreditStretcher, based out of Denmark, offers a product that allows business owners to access loans during the period of time when a company finishes work, files its invoice, and gets paid.
+For instance, Fellow Pay (formerly known as CreditStretcher), based out of Denmark, offers a product that allows business owners to access financing during the period of time when a company finishes work, files its invoice, and gets paid.
 “We offer 60 to 90 days of credit for a very small fee, based on unpaid invoices,” explains founder Christian Thisted.
-Customers pay an interest rate of 3.75%.
+Customers pay a fee of 3.75%.
 Thisted explains that mainstream banks don’t provide these services because there is often little financial upside and additionally “many SME owners are afraid to go to the bank because they think that if they disclose their poor finances to them, it’ll affect their whole standing with the bank.”

 Zopa and Capcito are two other notable names in the European lending space.
 Zopa is a UK peer-to-peer lending platform that helps individuals secure small ticket loans for personal expenses such as buying a car, or covering home improvements or weddings.
 In 2018, Zopa secured a banking license to offer other financial services in the UK.
 Capcito is a Sweedish financing platform for SMEs that automates the credit assessment process to provide financing instantaneously based on real-time data from invoice or accounting software.
 To date, Capcito has deployed more than $100 million to SMEs on their platform.